 The most important reason to use frameworks like workflow maps and data collection plan outlines is that they help you to understand the stakeholders, data sources, and points of connection that will reveal areas for improvement and strengths to take advantage of.

 For example, in an analysis of the time between the collection of data and the submission of that data to the server in the 20 countries with the highest CommCare usage, a careful observation of the clinical workflow helped the Dimagi Data Science team determine that 75% of CommCare users were using their application as an offline data collection tool.
 By understanding how the data flowed in these low- to no-connectivity environments, it was then possible to optimize surveys, flows, and general user experience accordingly.

 More recently, one of the most important uses of an information flow diagram has been to assess privacy risks related to data protocols.
 The EU’s General Data Protection Regulation (GDPR) forced millions of organizations working with user data from the EU market to examine their data flow to uncover any potential violations of the regulation before it went into effect.

 In each of these cases, the effort to review every aspect of an existing process and map the interactions between them made for a better final product.
 It is not a coincidence.
 These projects are made up of interacting components, and if you can understand how each variable interacts with the others in your data collection process, you can build a map that provides you strong insights for improvement and tells you precisely where to focus your efforts.

-The next step in our starter’s guide to mobile data collection is called, “What are your data requirements?”
+Once you understand how your current data collection process works, the next step in our starter’s guide to mobile data collection is to understand what data you actually need to collect: “What are your data requirements?”